flyingmachine/brave-clojure-web/content/read-and-eval.md

 This chapter will give you a systematic understanding of Clojure by explaining how it evaluates code.
-This is similar to the way that the periodic table of elements helps young chemistry students eveywhere understand the properties of atoms and why they react with each other as they do: elements in the same column behave similarly because they have the same nuclear charge.
+This is similar to the way that the periodic table of elements helps young chemistry students everywhere understand the properties of atoms and why they react with each other as they do: elements in the same column behave similarly because they have the same nuclear charge.
 Without the periodic table and its